bay73/generic-ai/README.md

 }
 ```

+Generic-AI uses ktor library to work with http requests so you need to include ktor client corresponding to your platform.

 ### Multiplatform

-In multiplatform projects, include the generic-AI client dependency in `commonMain` and select a [specific engine](https://ktor.io/docs/http-client-engines.html) for each target.
+In multiplatform projects, include the generic-AI client dependency in `commonMain` and select a [specific ktor engine](https://ktor.io/docs/http-client-engines.html) for each target.

 ## 🚀 Basic usage